APPIC Match Policies: 2018-2019

 - Letters must be addressed to the applicants and must include confirmation of conditions of the appointment, such as stipend, fringe benefits, and the dates on which the internship begins and ends.

-- Copies of these appointment letters must be sent simultaneously to applicants' academic training directors.
+- Copies of these appointment letters must be sent simultaneously to applicants' academic Directors of Clinical Training.

 - All positions at an internship site that remain unfilled in Phase I of the Match must be offered to applicants in Phase II of the Match.
 A site can decide not to offer an unfilled position in Phase II only if it decides not to fill the position in the program for the coming year (e.g., anticipated loss of funding, shifting of funding to other purposes).
 Removing an unfilled position from Phase II of the Match for any other reason requires APPIC approval.